WeFi (WFI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 WeFi Historical Price

-According to the latest data gathered on WeFi live price page, the current price of WeFi is 0.484864USD.
-The circulating supply of WeFi(WFI) is 23.77M WFI , giving it a market capitalization of $11.51M.
+According to the latest data gathered on WeFi live price page, the current price of WeFi is 0.474057USD.
+The circulating supply of WeFi(WFI) is 24.60M WFI , giving it a market capitalization of $11.68M.

 The WeFi Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of WFI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.